opsschool/curriculum/boot_process_101.rst

 BIOS and CMOS
 =============

-At its core, the Basic Input/Output System (BIOS) is a integrated circuit located on the computer's motherboard that can be programmed with firmware.
+At its core, the Basic Input/Output System (:term:`BIOS`) is a integrated circuit located on the computer's motherboard that can be programmed with firmware.
 This firmware is what facilitates the boot process so that an operating system can load.